 As a government-registered trekking and travel company, we feel it is in our best interest to offer the best possible services to our national and international customers.
 While striving to maintain a high quality of service and competitiveness, we have put forward these conditions that will benefit you when you select to travel with us in Nepal.
 These conditions are applicable when you book with us directly.

 For tours within Nepal and Bhutan, you should pay a non-refundable 20% of the total cost at the time of booking.
-For tours in Tibet, the booking cost is 50%; and the rest can be payed at our office in Nepal before starting the trek.
+For tours in Tibet, the booking cost is 50%; and the rest can be paid at our office in Nepal before starting the trek.

 A travel insurance is mandatory in Nepal.
 And even if it is not by some authorities, we recommend that you have one.
 A comprehensive travel insurance package is required to cover medical expenses, emergency evacuations, accidents, cancellations, loss or theft of personal property such as electronic items and luggage, among others.
 Adventure White Mountain is not liable for the damage and loss of your personal effects.